Contract & Grievances

 Formal:

-The formal grievance process takes place either after a unsuccessful informal process or when the faculty member indicates that they do know believe an informal process would be helpful when they file the grievance.
+The formal grievance process takes place either after an unsuccessful informal process or when the faculty member indicates that they do know believe an informal process would be helpful when they file the grievance.

 If the Provost’s Office upholds the grievance, they will recommend an appropriate remedy.
 If the Provost’s Office finds no violation, then the grievant can proceed to the arbitration process.